hejnym/autotest-bundle/README.md

 Symfony bundle for automatic routes testing - check the response code of all static routes.
 It supports both PHPUnit and Codeception.
 The module lists all the available routes with GET method, add default values and filter just those that does not contain wildcards.
+The routes that were not matched can be added manually though - see config.
 Then the response is checked just for the successful code.

 In order to access authorised routes, set admin email in the config (or any user that has super privilege).
 There must be 'email' property on the user entity (or at least getter).